Use generative AI to learn more about data.world

 PFI (Personal Financial Information) is information about financial condition, transactions, or activities that a person has undertaken that can be linked to a specific person.

-Continued infractions will be dealt with on a case-by-case basis and can result in permanent suspension from the data.world community.
+Consequences.
+We take non-compliance with this Policy seriously.
+Infractions will be dealt with on a case-by-case basis and can result in permanent suspension from data.world.